 Racking the balls

 Winner of the lag has the option to break.
-The winner of each game breaks in the next.
+In 9-Ball, the winner of each game breaks in the next, unless otherwise specified by the tournament organizer.
 The following are common options that may be designated by tournament officials in advance:

 Players alternate break.

 Player trailing in game count breaks the next game.

 legal break shot

 The rules governing the break shot are the same as for other shots except: